SAP/spartacus-docs/_pages/dev/qualtrics-integration.md

 })
 ```

+Moreover, after acquiring the deployment code from your Qualtrics platform, please create a file under the assets folder and name it `qualtricsIntegration.js`.
+You need to copy paste everything within the `<script></script>` and place it into the `qualtricsIntegration.js` file.
+Do not include the `<script></script>` tag in the file.
+Make sure only the contents within the tag is there.
+Modify one piece of statement, where it calls the `.start()` function, where it is encapsulated in a `try` statement, to `.go()`.
+It is a crucial step in enabling Qualtrics in Spartacus.

 After setting up Qualtrics in Spartacus, you need to create a CMXFlexComponent.
 Make sure the component uid and flexType are called QualtricsComponent as shown below.
 Spartacus will render this component on the given page to enable Qualtrics.